scmacdon/AWSTracker/CognitoDoc/Readme.md

     </html>

 ### Next steps
-Congratulations, you have secured a web application by using Amazon Cognito.
+Congratulations, you have required a user to log into a web application by using Amazon Cognito.
 As stated at the beginning of this tutorial, be sure to terminate all of the resources you created while going through this tutorial to ensure that you’re not charged.

 For more AWS multiservice examples, see [usecases](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javav2/usecases).